Skip to main content

 Fake Docusign examples

-In the examples below, the URLs don’t start with “https” nor do they include “docusign.net”.
+In the first two examples below, the URLs don’t start with “https” nor do they include “docusign.net”.
 They both use old Docusign logos.

 Docusign proactively detects and deters phishing attempts by tapping into the deep expertise and experience of the Docusign security team in combination with sophisticated automated techniques, including: